Panel Haus · Construction Systems

 Superior airtightness

-SIP buildings consistently achieve ≤1.0 ACH50 in blower-door testing — the threshold for Net-Zero-Ready certification — without complex supplementary air-sealing steps that conventional framing typically requires.
+SIP buildings consistently achieve ≤1.0 ACH50 in blower-door testing — the threshold for Net-Zero-Ready certification.
+The continuous panel envelope makes airtightness a built-in outcome, not a supplementary step.

 [10] Structure Magazine (Nov 2024); Premier SIPS blower-door case data